stadium-software/datagrid-inline-edit/README.md

    3. FormFields: Select the *List* called "FormFields" from the dropdown
    4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)
    5. IdentityValue: The value from the IdentityColumn that uniquely identifies the row
+   6. CallbackScript: The name of the page-level script that will process the updated data (e.g. SaveRow)

 ![Inline Editing Input Parameters](images/InlineRowEditingInputParameters.png)